dlt-hub/dlt/docs/website/docs/general-usage/destination-tables.md

 ```

 Running this pipeline will create a schema in the destination database with the name `mydata_staging`.
-If you inspect the tables in this schema, you will find `mydata_staging.users` table identical to the
+If you inspect the tables in this schema, you will find the `mydata_staging.users` table identical to the
 `mydata.users` table in the previous example.

 Here is what the tables may look like after running the pipeline: